Offutt AFB · Nebraska · Lower Missouri LCNHT

 The corridor here is unusually dense in both history and recreation: the Lewis & Clark Monument in Council Bluffs marks the council site, Fontenelle Forest (one of the oldest urban-edge nature centers in the country) covers 2,000+ acres just north of the base, Boyer Chute National Wildlife Refuge offers paddleable Missouri side-channels, and the Bob Kerrey Pedestrian Bridge crosses the river between Omaha and Council Bluffs — a near-iconic anchor for corridor interpretation.

-Offutt's adjacency to the Missouri River and its national-mission prestige (STRATCOM HQ + RC-135 Rivet Joint ISR) make it the highest-profile Phase 2 installation.
-A 360° corridor capture would tie the base's REPI footprint to the L&C council site and the largest urban-edge L&C interpretive cluster in the Missouri Valley.
+Offutt's adjacency to the Missouri River and its national-mission prestige (STRATCOM HQ + RC-135 Rivet Joint ISR) make it the highest-profile Phase 2 corridor.
+Keeping the Council Bluff reach and the largest urban-edge L&C interpretive cluster in the Missouri Valley open — through easements that tie the base's REPI footprint to the public corridor — protects readiness and recreation together; 360° imagery documents what protection secures.

 Lewis & Clark connection